-Dialect 1

-Dialect 2
+Dialect 1 Dialect 2

+between you and I between you and me

-between you and I Won't he let you and I swim?
+Won't he let you and I swim?
+Won't he let you and me swim?

 Won't he let I swim?

-between you and me Won't he let you and me swim?

 The use of I in these structures is only permitted in a conjoined NP, as the starred (ungrammatical) sentence shows.
 Won't he let me swim?, however, is grammatical in both dialects.
 Dialect 1 is growing, and these forms are becoming Standard English, spoken by TV announcers, political leaders, and university professors, although language purists still frown on this usage.